jdlien/unifi-protect-viewer/README.md

 After configuration the app will automaticly start the liveview after startup.
 If you want to change the configuration or when you misspell your credentials you can press `F10` to reset all settings and restart the configuration process.

-- F9 Restart
+- F9: Restart
-- F10 Restart & Reset
+- F10: Restart & Reset
+- Escape: Toggle Navigation